brycewray/hugo-site/README.md

 7. When ready, [deploy the site](https://gohugo.io/hosting-and-deployment/) to your chosen host.

-## What&rsquo;s under the hood
+## What’s under the hood

-For Hugo users unused to dealing with JavaScript from [npm](https://npmjs.org) plugins and dependencies, this repo may not be your cup of tea, and that&rsquo;s perfectly understandable.
-However, if you&rsquo;re willing to take a trip to the npm Dark Side, it does offer some interesting add-on possibilities.
-(That said, Hugo&rsquo;s single-binary, nearly-everything-out-of-the-box approach has served it well and is impressive.)
-In `package.json` you&rsquo;ll find dependencies and scripts to allow the following:
+For Hugo users unused to dealing with JavaScript from [npm](https://npmjs.org) plugins and dependencies, this repo may not be your cup of tea, and that’s perfectly understandable.
+However, if you’re willing to take a trip to the npm Dark Side, it does offer some interesting add-on possibilities.
+(That said, Hugo’s single-binary, nearly-everything-out-of-the-box approach has served it well and is impressive.)
+In `package.json` you’ll find dependencies and scripts to allow the following:

 - [PostCSS](https://postcss.org) and [Tailwind CSS](https://tailwindcss.com).
 - Lazy-loading of some images through use of [lazyload](https://github.com/verlok/vanilla-lazyload).